yenbuilds/compliance-driven-businesses/README.md

 # **Competence Over Compliance: Why RegTech Is Quietly Adding Negative Value to Society**

 Regulation exists for good reasons — safety, privacy, environmental protection, consumer trust.
-But somewhere along the way, we started confusing **competence** with **compliance**, and mistaking green dashboards for actual capability.
+But at some point we started confusing **competence** with **compliance**, and mistaking green dashboards for actual capability.

 That confusion has created one of the fastest-growing sectors in tech: RegTech.